digitalcredentials/issuer-registry-client/README.md

 Each returned issuer includes metadata for the issuer and metadata for the registry in which the issuer was registered.

-Here is an example lookup response for a DID that is registered in two registries:
+Here is an example lookup response for a DID that is registered in two registries, and that

 ```json
 {